 Briandaniel grew up in Davis, California, a Farmers’ Market-loving city surrounded by the fields of Yolo County near Sacramento.
 His mother immigrated from Mexico, and his father was born in Sacramento, making him both first generation and deeply rooted in the history of northern California.
 In 2004, he co-founded Barnyard Theatre, a company dedicated to creating elaborate productions of new work in a 120-year-old barn.
 For ten years, he helped manage the company.
 He has an MFA in Creative Writing and Writing for the Performing Arts from UC-Riverside.
 He has a second MFA, this one in Playwriting, from the University of Texas, Austin.
 He has taught creative writing and playwriting.
 He also works independently as a writing coach and new play dramaturg, consulting with writers at different stages in their projects.
 He is now the Director of Theatre Arts at Skybridge Academy in Austin, Texas.

 His short stories have appeared in ZYZZYVA, Indiana Review, and Arroyo, New California Writing, and many other literary magazines.
 He has twice been nominated for Pushcart Prizes.
 As for his playwriting, in 2014, he received the Kennedy Center American College Theatre Festival’s Latinidad Award for his play She Gets Naked in the End.
 Prior to that, his short plays were three-time National Finalists for KCACTF, and three-time finalists for the Humana Festival’s Heideman Award.
 His full-length Halfway, Nebraska was part of the 2012 Playwrights’ Week at The Lark Play, and premiered at the New York International Fringe Festival, winning an award for Outstanding Playwriting.
-He recently developed his play Small Steps at the JAW Festival.
+He recently developed his play Small Steps at the JAW Festival and at Playwrights’ Week at the Lark.
 He is represented by Alexis Williams at Bret Adams Ltd. He can also be contacted at BriandanielOglesby